r3eckon/BNG-BeamLegalRacing/README.md

 * To restore your career, copy your saved beamLR folder to the userfolder.
 * Tell OS to replace existing files again to apply your backup to the new version.

-(Drag and drop mod folders into the userfolder to merge/replace worked on my end)

 ### Other install information

 If you are experiencing issues with the mod using the player install, try modder install before making a bug report.
 Since the mod relies heavily on data persistence some files may fail to load properly when zipped as a mod.